avvvet/blog_api/README.txt

 value : eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJkYXRhIjoyMjI1LCJpYXQiOjE2MzIzMDc5OTF9.031i2YPQFiWorEVyZEaMnjwjP7WblK797yfheYzL-bM
 this is sample token for user id = 2225

-on sucess 201 replied
+on success 201 replied
-for invalid auth 401 unauthorized will be replied
+for invalid auth 401 unauthorized status code will be replied

 #GET : http://127.0.0.1:4000/api/v1/posts
 you will get all posts,